cockpit-project/presentations/cyborg-infra-day-1.md

 ![](test-event-flow.png){height=95%}

 :::notes
-- tests infra is more complicated, no GH workflows
+- tests infra is more complicated, no GH workflows yet
 - starting point: GitHub event: something happens, like open PR; calls URL in your infra with JSON payload
-- ephemeral, translate to atomic, distributed, transactional work queue: AMQP; very simple to use, robust, small
+- ephemeral → translate to distributed, transactional work queue: AMQP; very simple to use, robust, small; eats Jenkins for breakfast
-- that is done by webhook pod (simple Python script + off-the-shelf rabbit container)
+- webhook pod is simple Python script + off-the-shelf rabbit container
-- webhook is just single instance on CentOS CI; auto-recovers through PR/issue scanning (github is single source of truth)
+- just single instance on CentOS CI; auto-recovers through PR/issue scanning (github is single source of truth)
 - thus we can deal with few hours downtime, but not with days
-- dozens of worker bots on various clouds connect to AMQP, grab next task, ack it after task is done, logs stored, and GitHub status updated
+- dozens of worker bots on various clouds connect to AMQP and run tasks
 :::

 # Strong aspects of our CI